SafeSleep Bassinet evidence hub

 References

-Primary sources behind this page.
-Last reviewed June 1, 2026.
+Primary sources behind this page

-1. Sleep-Related Infant Deaths: Updated 2022 Recommendations for Reducing Infant Deaths in the Sleep EnvironmentAmerican Academy of Pediatrics — Pediatrics, Vol. 150 (2022)The current AAP policy statement and technical report on safe infant sleep.
+1. Sleep-Related Infant Deaths: Updated 2022 Recommendations for Reducing Infant Deaths in the Sleep EnvironmentAmerican Academy of Pediatrics, Pediatrics, Vol. 150 (2022)The current AAP policy statement and technical report on safe infant sleep.

-2. Safe Sleep — Cribs, Bassinets, Play Yards & Bedside SleepersU.S.
+2. Safe Sleep: Cribs, Bassinets, Play Yards & Bedside SleepersU.S.
 Consumer Product Safety CommissionFederal safety standards and guidance for infant sleep products sold in the U.S.

-4. Recalls database (live)U.S. Consumer Product Safety CommissionThe authoritative, continuously-updated list of recalled products.
+5. Recalls database (live)U.S. Consumer Product Safety CommissionThe authoritative, continuously-updated list of recalled products.
 Always check here for your exact model.